Ted Vizard

 – 25 December 1973) was a Welsh international footballer who became a manager.
 He spent almost all his playing career at Bolton Wanderers.

 Playing career

-Born in Cogan, Wales Vizard joined Bolton Wanderers in September 1910 from Barry, making his debut later that year.
+Born in Charlotte Street in Cogan, Wales, to parents from originally from Wiltshire in England, Vizard joined Bolton Wanderers in September 1910 from Barry, making his debut later that year.
 From here, he never looked back making the outside left position his own for the next 18 seasons.
 In total, he made 512 appearances for the Trotters scoring 70 goals.

-During his time at Bolton, he appeared in the 1923, 1926 and 1929 FA Cup Finals, all three victoriously.
+During his time at Bolton, he appeared in the 1923 and 1926 FA Cup Finals, winning both.
 He remained in the team until retiring in 1931 aged 41, becoming the oldest player to play for the club (a record only broken in 1995 by Peter Shilton).

-Vizard also won 22 international caps for Wales.
+Vizard also won 22 international caps for Wales, scoring one goal, the winner in a 2-1 win against England in 1924 when he pounced on a rebound after England goalkeeper Ronnie Sewell saved a Jack Nicholls shot.
+Vizard also captained his country - against England in 1914 at Ninian Park and against Scotland in 1921 at Pittodrie.

 Managerial career

 Swindon Town

 In April 1933 Vizard gave up his position as coach of the 'A' team with Bolton Wanderers in order to become the manager of Swindon Town, a position he held until 1939.